Hardball Tactics in Negotiation Definition & Examples

 Chicken Negotiation Example-2

-For example, The customer said he wants the furniture ready on the weekend or to find another shop.
-The shop owner agreed to deliver furniture before the due date believing the customer’s bluff.
+For example, the customer said he wants the furniture ready on the weekend or to find another shop.
+The shop owner agreed to deliver furniture before the due date, believing the customer’s bluff.

 Chicken Negotiation Example-3

 For example, after a long negotiation, both sides are not satisfied with each other.
-Then one side says, “if you really oppose accepting my ideal price, I will find another person who will provide my ideal price.”
+Then one side says, “If you really oppose accepting my ideal price, I will find another person who will provide my ideal price.”

-Intimidation Tactic
+6. Intimidation Tactic

 Intimidation tactics attempt to force the other party to agree by applying emotional appeal.
 They use emotion, anger, or fear to agree with the opposite party.
 The other side may deliberately use anger to show the seriousness of the position.